DIY Sugar Cakes for Bees

 Try to use pure cane sugar for making sugar cakes for bees.
 It is more digestible than white sugar made from beets.
 If the bag doesn’t say pure cane sugar – it ain’t.

-Placing Sugar Cakes in the Hive
+Placing Sugar Cakes in the Beehives

 On a “somewhat” mild day in late Fall (right before cold weather) briefly open the hive.
 Do not remove any frames and try to minimize the time with the hive open.

-The mixture is pliable but not as firm as a DIY candy board for bees it molds between the frames as you reassemble the hive.
-It does not require a shim.
 (A shim is a simple rectangular frame that is the same width and length as a honey super -only 1 – 2 inches tall.)

 This practice helps some of my smaller colonies survive.
 The first time I tried this process, it was a true emergency feeding situation and I hoped it would help some of the smaller clusters survive the record cold.